Atharv-web/ProjectRag/README.md

-# Mutual Fund Analysis with RAG
+# Portfolio Analysis with RAG

 ## Overview